Homebrew/homebrew-cask/doc/development/hacking.md

 ## Project Status

-Homebrew Cask is still young, and should be considered in alpha.

 We have good support for a variety of artifacts such as apps, pkgs, binaries, plugins, and [fonts](https://github.com/Homebrew/homebrew-cask-fonts/).

 ### Casks and Formulae